-Notes forming part of financial statements for the year ended 31 March 2025.
+Notes forming part of financial statements for the year ended 31 March, 2025 (All amounts are in Indian Rupees in Lakhs unless otherwise stated)

 In preparing the company's financial statements, transactions in currencies other than the functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.